byeongseomin51/FHE_Conv_MatVecMul/README.md

 Our implementation is based on lattigo v5.0.2.
 https://github.com/tuneinsight/lattigo/tree/v5.0.2

-Since Lattigo is based on go language, go language(>= 1.18) should be installed to run lattigo v5.0.2.
+Lattigo is based on go language, so go language(>= 1.18) should be installed to run our project.

-Since we have to use Lattigo library to run the code, our implementation's location is fixed at supplementary/examples/rotopt/.
+Since we use Lattigo library to run the code, our implementation's location is fixed at FHE_Conv_MatVecMul/examples/rotopt/.

 ## run
 You can run rotation optimized convolution test function as below.